alexbean84/etch-a-sketch/README.md

 many squares should be rendered inside the main container he has the freedom to draw whatever he desires by hovering over the squares.

-This is Project: Etch-a-Sketch from The Odin Project https://www.theodinproject.com/lessons/foundations-etch-a-sketch
+This is Project: Etch-A-Sketch from The Odin Project https://www.theodinproject.com/lessons/foundations-etch-a-sketch

 My Project Live: https://alexbean84.github.io/etch-a-sketch/